xapian/xapian-docsprint/howtos/range_queries.rst

 modify the start and end values (to convert them to the correct format for the string comparison which :xapian-constant:`OP_VALUE_RANGE` uses).

-What we're going to do is to write a custom :xapian-class:`ValueRangeProcessor` that accepts numbers in the range 500,000 to 50,000,000; these can't possibly be years in our data set, and encompass the full range of populations.
+What we're going to do is to write a custom :xapian-class:`RangeProcessor` that accepts numbers in the range 500,000 to 50,000,000; these can't possibly be years in our data set, and encompass the full range of populations.
 If either number is outside that range, we will return